 This isn’t a Stream (Feature) orientated team vs Sub-System (Component) orientated team problem.
-In fact if a Feature is written as a Business need that cuts across the landscape of sub-systems, but the teams are sub-system orientated, then the teams must collaborate to get the work done.
+In fact if a Feature is written as a Business need that cuts across the landscape of sub-systems, but the teams are sub-system orientated, then the teams must collaborate to get the work done and that will be mapped out in PI Planning.
 Swarming is harder to achieve in Stream orientated teams because the team could do the work on their own, but everyone collaborating and doing a bit will get it done quicker.

 Where collaboration is occuring the challenge is to ensure that the teams are swarming and working in Parallel to get the work done quicker rather than playing the relay race where one team hands on to the next, then the next; the sequential handoffs delay completion.
 The Program Board is a key tool in visualizing the collaborations and identifying if any bad patterns are emerging.